-John Barkett is the Director of Policy Affairs for Towers Watson Exchange Solutions.
+John Barkett is the Director of Policy Affairs for Willis Towers Watson Exchange Solutions.
 He previously worked for Extend Health, the nation’s largest private Medicare exchange, athenahealth, inc., and Medica Healthcare Plans, Inc. From 2009-2011, John worked on the drafting, passage and implementation of the Patient Protection and Affordable Care Act, as a staffer in Congress and in the Department of Health and Human Services.
 John is the vice president of the Wharton Health Care Management Alumni Association.
 He is based in Washington, DC.

 David is the Xinmei Zhang and Yongge Dai Professor at Wharton and he developed the school’s first course on digital marketing and e-commerce.
 David is a retailing and consumer Internet expert and his book Location is (Still) Everything: The Surprising Influence of the Real World on How We Search, Shop, and Sell in the Virtual One explains how and why where we live and work shapes our behavior online.
 David is also an angel investor in several consumer Internet startups.
 He received his PhD from Stanford and is a citizen of New Zealand.
 Twitter: @davidbnz